rerun-modules/rundeck-admin/commands/jobs-archive/README.md

 will also be included.
 If no `--dir <>` is specified, the current working directory is used.

 Job definitions must be files in [Job XML format](http://rundeck.org/docs/manpages/man5/job-v20.html).
 Job definitions can contain more than one job.
+This command specifically checks a /joblist/job/name element in the job definition files.

 Examples